-DaBaby Helps Hornets' Star Gordon Hayward Avoid Nasty Fall
+DaBaby Helps Hornets Star Gordon Hayward Avoid Nasty Fall

 But, last night he was way more than just a spectator in the crowd.

-Hayward attempted to save a ball before it went out of bounds ... and his momentum carried him into the first row of stands, sending Gordon tumbling into DaBaby's arms.
+Hayward attempted to save a ball before it went out of bounds ... and his momentum carried him into the first row of the stands, sending Gordon tumbling into DaBaby's arms.

 After helping the hooper get stead on his feet, DaBaby jumped back into fan mode, pumping up Hayward as he returned to the court.

-That wasn't the only memorable moment from the Hornets-76ers game ... minutes after Hayward's spill, Hornets hooper Kelly Oubre Jr. blew a wide-open layup with the game tied at 119 in overtime.
+That wasn't the only memorable moment from the Hornets-76ers game ... minutes after Hayward's spill, Kelly Oubre Jr. blew a wide-open layup with the game tied at 119 in overtime.

 Kelly Oubre Jr just did this: pic.twitter.com/IPQgRzO2z2— Antonin (@antonin_org) December 7, 2021 @antonin_org